antoine71/AlgoInvest/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FILE, --file FILE  Path to the csv file containing a list of shares, values and yields (default: data/
+  -h, --help            show this help message and exit -f FILE, --file FILE  Path to the csv file containing a list of shares, values and yields (default:
-                        sample.csv)
+                        data/sample.csv)
   -w WALLET, --wallet WALLET
                         Wallet capacity in Euros (default: 500) -a ALGORITHM, --algorithm ALGORITHM
                         Type of algorithm: knapsack or brute_force (brute force algorithm is not recommended to compute more than 6 shares) (default: knapsack)
 ```

 The repository contains 3 shares sample files located in the subfolder data that can be used for testing purpose or as templates: